+'''

 \Umathaccent both fixed 0 0 "20D7 fixed 0 0 "20D7 {example}

+'''

-If a math top accent has to be placed and the accentee is a character and has a non-zero top\accent value, then this value will be used to place the accent instead of the \skewchar kern used by $T_EX82$ .
+If a math top accent has to be placed and the accentee is a character and has a non-zero top\a cent value, then this value will be used to place the accent instead of the \skewchar kern us by $T_EX82$ .

 The top\accent value represents a vertical line somewhere in the accentee.
-The accent will be shifted horizontally such that its own top\accent line coincides with the one from the accentee.
-If the top\accent value of the accent is zero, then half the width of the accent followed by its italic correction is used instead.
+The accent will shifted horizontally such that its own top\accent line coincides with the one from the accent If the top\accent value of the accent is zero, then half the width of the accent followed by italic correction is used instead.

-The vertical placement of a top accent depends on the x\height of the font of the accentee (as explained in the $T_EXbook$ ), but if a value turns out to be zero and the font had a MathConstants table, then AccentBaseHeight is used instead.
+The vertical placement of a top accent depends on the x\height of the font of the accentee explained in the $T_EXbook$ ), but if a value turns out to be zero and the font had a MathConstantable, then AccentBaseHeight is used instead.

-The vertical placement of a bottom accent is straight below the accentee, no correction takes place.
+The vertical placement of a bottom accent is straight below the accentee, no correction tal place.

 Possible locations are top, bottom, both and center.
-When no location is given top is assumed.
-An additional parameter fraction can be specified followed by a number; a value of for instance 1200 means that the criterium is 1.2 times the width of the nucleus.
-The fraction only applies to the stepwise selected shapes and is mostly meant for the overlay location.
-It also works for the other locations but then it concerns the width.
+When no location is given top is assum An additional parameter fraction can be specified followed by a number; a value of for instan 1200 means that the criterium is 1.2 times the width of the nucleus.
+The fraction only appl to the stepwise selected shapes and is mostly meant for the overlay location.
+It also works the other locations but then it concerns the width.